Check out our new FHA first-time homebuyers guide updated for 2024

 What Are the Public Housing Authorities in Maryland?

-Housing authorities, often operating at the local level, manage and allocate resources to address affordable housing needs within their communities, including overseeing the Section 8 program.
+Housing authorities, often operating at the local level, manage and allocate resources to address affordable housing needs within their communities, including overseeing Maryland’s Section 8 program.
 Their responsibilities include:

-There are various PHAs throughout the state, but you should contact the one closest to you.
+There are various PHAs throughout the state.
+Contact the one closest to you.

 {{SC-PHA-TABLE}}